brackendawson/notfoundle/README.md

 Did you mean: ⬜🟨🟨🟨🟨🟩
 ```

-It's not derministic so don't try to solve them or you will lose your mind.
+It's not deterministic so don't try to solve them or you will lose your mind.

 ## Installation
 You need [Go](https://go.dev) and `$GOPATH/bin` (or `~/go/bin`) in your PATH.